pakshuang/ai-chat-survey/docs/localisation.md

 ### Recommendations

 The LLM scene is constantly evolving.
 On April 18, 2024, Meta released llama-3, a very capable open-source LLM.
 Llama-3 comes in two sizes, 70b and 8b.
-The 8b model is the most capable open-source model to date.
-To speak of its impressiveness, it is currently (ranked 14 on the Chatbot Arena)[https://chat.lmsys.org/?leaderboard], a leaderboard where human evaluators rate the effectiveness of LLMs against one another, as of 24 April 2024.
-The 8-billion parameter model performs much above its weight class and ranks alongside Mistral-Medium (rank 14), Gemini 1.0 Pro (Dev API), both of which are much larger closed-source models.
+The 8b model is the most capable open-source model for its weight class, to date.
+To speak of its impressiveness, as of 24 April 2024, it is currently (ranked 14 in the Overall category on the Chatbot Arena)[https://chat.lmsys.org/?leaderboard], a leaderboard where human evaluators rate the effectiveness of LLMs against one another.
+The 8-billion parameter model performs much above its weight class and ranks alongside Mistral-Medium (rank 14), Gemini 1.0 Pro (Dev API) (rank 21), both of which are much larger closed-source models.
 GPT-3.5-Turbo-0613 is ranked 25.

+The 70-billion parameter version is also very impressive.
+As of 24 April 2024, it has a rank of 6 in the Overall category, above two snapshots of GPT-4 (GPT-4-0314: rank 9, GPT-4-0613: rank 12) and Claude 3 Sonnet (rank 7).

 Such improvements are certain to keep coming, and it would be a good idea to keep on the lookout for upcoming models.
 A good place to source for good models would be:
 (Chatbot Arena)[https://chat.lmsys.org/?leaderboard] - A site where human evaluators rate the effectiveness of LLMs in general or specific tasks like coding

 (Open LLM leaderboard)[https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard] - A site where LLMs are rated on a variety of benchmarks like TruthfulQA (A dataset that evaluates on mitigating falsehoods).